free things to do in New York City

 Gallery Talk | The Work of Contemporary Artist Maria Nordman

-The productive tension, in Nordman’s work, between opacity and visibility, fragment and totality, offers a structure to this lecture, which will unfold through quotation, indirect speech, and a re-mediated sequence of projected images of Nordman’s work up to 1990.
+The productive tension, in Nordman’s work, between opacity and visibility, fragment and totality, offers more a structure to this lecture, which will unfold through quotation, indirect speech, and a re-mediated sequence of projected images of Nordman’s work up to 1990.
 Speaker Olga Balema was born in Lviv, Ukraine, in 1984.
 Solo presentations of her work have been held at, among others, at Camden Art Centre, London; Kunstverein Nürnberg, Nuremberg, Germany; and Swiss Institute, New York.
-The artist has participated in national and international group exhibitions at venues including Haus der Kunst, Munich; Kunstmuseum St. Gallen, Switzerland; and Moderna Museet, Stockholm.
+The artist has participated in national and international group exhibitions at venues including Haus der Kunst, Munich; Kunstmuseum St. Gallen, Switzerland; and Moderna Museet, Stockholm. less

 New York City, NY; NYC